-All products being shipped to a market under a USDA NOP or CFIA COR Organic Equivalence Arrangement must be accompanied by an export certificate, often referred to as a certificate of inspection, import certificate, or transaction certificate.
+All products being shipped to a market under a USDA NOP or CFIA COR Organic Equivalence Arrangement must be accompanied by an export certificate, often referred to as a certificate of import or import certificate.
 These certificates are specific to each transaction and must be issued by CCOF.
-To request an export certificate from CCOF, complete and submit the corresponding Export Certificate Request Packet available at www.ccof.org/export to export@ccof.org or complete the certificate process in TRACES for export to the EU, Switzerland or Northern Ireland.
+To request an export certificate from CCOF, complete and submit the Export Certificate Request Packet to export@ccof.org or complete the certificate process in TRACES for export to the EU, Switzerland or Northern Ireland.
 There is a \$75 fee for each export certificate, plus applicable shipping fees.